Caleb-T-Barton/startup/README.md

 ## Module Exports
 * I was curious as to what this line of code did: ```module.exports = {addScore, getHighScores};``` Upon further research I found this from educative.io: "Module exports are the instructions that tell Node.js which bits of code (functions, objects, strings, etc.) to export from a given file so that other files are allowed to access the exported code."

+# Simon Login Lessons Learned
+* An Anonymous Function in JavaScript is simply a function that doesn't have a name.
+* ```?``` can mean many different things, but in this lab it is used to return an undefined attribute of an object, without throwing the error that would typically occur at runtime.
+* Bootstrap Modals are light-weight multipurpose JavaScript popups that are customizable.
+Like the login one on this example.
+*